ankaAR/bestiario5e/_creatures/warlock-of-the-great-old-one.md

 1/day each: arcane gate, true seeing

-***Spellcasting.*** The warlock is a 14th-level spellcaster.
+***Lanzamiento de conjuros.*** The warlock is a 14th-level spellcaster.
 Its spellcasting ability is Charisma (spell save DC 15, +7 to hit with spell attacks).
 It regains its expended spell slots when it finishes a short or long rest.
 It knows the following warlock spells:

 Cantrips (at will): chill touch, eldritch blast, guidance, mage hand, minor illusion, prestidigitation, shocking grasp